270 Park Avenue (1960–2021): Completion and early years

-Union Carbide had initially planned to occupy its entire building but, by 1958, planned to lease out some of its offices.
-Electronics company Magnavox leased a store, as did a Manufacturers Hanover bank branch, a florist, and a barber.
-Office tenants included consultants McKinsey & Company, Reader's Digest magazine, the Stanford Research Institute, and several steel companies.
+Union Carbide had initially planned to occupy its entire building, but, by 1958, it intended to lease out some of its offices.
+The electronics company Magnavox leased a store, as did a Manufacturers Hanover bank branch, a florist, and a barber.
+Office tenants included the consultants McKinsey & Company, Reader's Digest magazine, the Stanford Research Institute, and several steel companies.
 The first 700 Union Carbide employees moved into the building on April 18, 1960, as the upper floors were being finished.
 By September 1960, the Union Carbide Building was fully occupied.
 Seventeen office tenants had leased the 14th through 23rd floors, and four commercial tenants occupied the ground level.
-Union Carbide occupied the other 41 floors, which were home to over 4,000 employees.
+Union Carbide occupied the other 41 floors, which accommodated over 4,000 employees.
 In total, Union Carbide leased out 27000 ft2 of storefronts at an average rate of 20 $/ft2, as well as 117000 ft2 of office space at an average rate of 7.50 $/ft2.

 Union Carbide used the lobby for exhibits, such as an exhibition on the history of atoms, a showcase of school buildings, an exhibit of Japanese art, a showcase of battery-powered devices, and an exhibit on nuclear power.
-After Reader's Digest relocated from the building in 1963, McKinsey & Company expanded into the former magazine offices.
-In the 1970s, Japanese conglomerate C. Itoh & Co. was among the tenants leasing space in the building.
-The building was damaged by a bombing in 1974; the Puerto Rican separatist group Fuerzas Armadas de Liberación Nacional Puertorriqueña claimed responsibility.
+After Reader's Digest moved out of the building in 1963, McKinsey & Company expanded into the magazine's former offices.
+In the 1970s, the Japanese conglomerate C. Itoh & Co. was among the tenants leasing space in the building.
+The building was one of five damaged by bombings on the same day in October 1974.
+The Puerto Rican separatist group Fuerzas Armadas de Liberación Nacional Puertorriqueña claimed responsibility, saying they had bombed the structures to get the U.S. government to free political prisoners and recognize Puerto Rico's independence.
 The building continued to host exhibits in the 1970s, including a showcase of cartoons and a show about national parks in the U.S.